albertodonato/blog/content/posts/fde-btrfs.rst

 used to host other filesystem types, so for instance for swap, a separate partition is needed.

-When Ubuntu 16.04 (Xenial) hit its final beta (now it's actually been officially released), I decided to reinstall my laptop, replacing the root and ``/home`` `LVM` volumes with a single `Btrfs` partition and different subvolumes.
+I decided to reinstall my laptop with the latest beta of Ubuntu 16.04 (which has now been finalized and released), replacing the root and ``/home`` `LVM` volumes with a single `Btrfs` partition and different subvolumes.

-I also wanted to keep my full-disk encryption (FDE) setup, where swap, root and ``/home`` partitions were encrypted, which I had on my previous Wily installation (using the installer encrypted setup choice).
+When reinstalling, I wanted to keep my full-disk encryption (FDE) setup, where swap, root and ``/home`` partitions were encrypted, which I had on my previous Wily installation (using the installer encrypted setup choice).

 Unfortunately `FDE` with `Btrfs` is not available out-of-the-box in the installer, since the "Encrypt the new Ubuntu installation for security" option